There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 The body of the Black Cutworm (Agrotis ipsilon) is dark and smooth and can range in color from drab to dark brown.

 The Black Cutworm caterpillar is a large and stout caterpillar that is dark brown and almost completely gray.
-Its dark and lustrous body is devoid of any spikes, hairs, or spines.
+Its dark and lustrous body lacks spikes, hairs, or spines.

 The capacity of these long, plump caterpillars to chop plants down at their stems gave rise to the moniker “cutting caterpillars.”
 They do not climb the plant’s stems to eat the leaves; instead, they destroy the plants from the roots up.

-These segmented insects can vary in color from gray to brown to practically black, and they have a plump, segmented body.
+These segmented insects can vary in color from gray to brown to practically black and have a plump, segmented body.

 The head end of the caterpillar is easily identifiable because it has black freckles.
 Aside from its smooth and shiny exterior, the Black Cutworm lacks any distinctive characteristics that may aid identification.